-TL;DR: Aetna modified CPB 0872, its coverage policy for omacetaxine mepesuccinate (Synribo), with an effective date of November 22, 2025.
-Here's what billing teams need to know right now.
+TL;DR: Aetna, a CVS Health company, modified CPB 0872 governing omacetaxine mepesuccinate (Synribo) coverage, with an effective date of November 22, 2025.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table